payjoin/nolooking/README.md

 ## About

 This server optimizes your channel opening from a remote wallet which supports PayJoin.
-It enables you to open one or more channels from remote LND with empty wallet using sats in PayJoin-compliant wallet.
+It enables you to open one or more channels from a remote LND with an empty wallet using sats in PayJoin-compliant wallet.
 This way you save one chain transaction when opening from Wasabi (untested), Blue Wallet (untested), BTCPayServer (tested, works), or other PayJoin-supporting wallet.
 It's basically a user-friendly way to do PSBT funding flow.

-And yes, in the future you could give the URI/QR code to someone else, so you receive PayJoin transaction and simultaneously open Lightning channel with received money.
+And yes, in the future you could give the URI/QR code to someone else, so you receive a PayJoin transaction and simultaneously open Lightning channel with the received money.

 ### Expected fee savings